Cookies and Hot Chocolate Christmas Tablescape

 Hot Chocolate Mugs

-Festive plaid napkins were tucked inside of coordinating white mugs and then I also added a spoon and candy cane for each guest to take for their hot chocolate.
+Festive plaid napkins were tucked inside of coordinating white mugs and then I tucked a spoon and candy cane inside for each guest to take for their cocoa.

 Cocoa and marshmallows